thorestic/SSHGuard/README.md

 No third-party Python packages are currently required by the core SSHGuard implementation.

+---

 ## Running SSHGuard

-Clone or enter the project directory:
+Enter the project directory:

 ```bash
 cd sshguard
 ```

-Run the application:
+Run SSHGuard:

 ```bash
 sudo python3 main.py
 ```

-When SSHGuard starts, it displays the current configuration.
+When SSHGuard starts, the current configuration is displayed.

 Example: